Can You Smoke Magic Mushrooms? (Bad Idea)

 Yes, smoking magic mushrooms can be dangerous.
 Aside from the reduced potency you’ll likely experience when combusting your psilocybin mushrooms and inhaling the vapor, the below dangers present severe health risks.

 Inhaling Dangerous Compounds

 Of course, there are risks associated with smoking in general, whether you’re inhaling vapors from magic mushrooms, marijuana, tobacco, or some other compound.
-Smoking increases the risk of lung cancer, respiratory distress, and infection, heart disease, stroke, and a number of other very severe issues (2).
+Smoking increases the risk of lung cancer, respiratory distress, infection, heart disease, stroke, and several other very severe issues .

-These risks are present whether you’re inhaling tobacco or some other combusted material, including shrooms.
+These risks are present whether you inhale tobacco or some other combusted material, including shrooms.

 Inhaling mold spores presents a significant risk when smoking shrooms as well.
-Mold can grow on any plant matter, but plants that are strictly controlled and regulated — like tobacco, hemp, and legal marijuana — all come with an insignificant chance of mold growth in the smokable product.
+Mold can grow on any plant matter, but plants that are strictly controlled and regulated — like tobacco, hemp, and legal marijuana — all have an insignificant chance of mold growth in the smokable product.

 Unfortunately, since psilocybin mushrooms remain illegal in most parts of the world, buying them on the black market means no regulation.
-Mold spores can form in the product if exposed to high levels of humidity, and inhaling them can cause lung irritation, infection, allergy symptoms, and many other potentially dangerous symptoms .
+Mold spores can form in the product if exposed to high humidity levels, and inhaling them can cause lung irritation, infection, allergy, and many other potentially dangerous symptoms .